jessetvogel/rust-web/README.md

 ### Benchmarks & Memory

 Need benchmarks to see how this library performs against other Rust web frameworks but also against different Javascript frameworks.
 Need also profiling to evaluate if there are memory leaks in either Rust side or Javascript side of the library and to figure out if the compiled WASM size can be reduced further.

+### Static analysis

+Right now `invoke` calls to the browser APIs are not type safe.
+Could  use [webidl](https://github.com/whatwg/webidl) interfaces to do static analysis on the Javascript code against `invoke` parameters.

 # Backstory